 On the test track, though, it’s clear that the vintage feel remains.
 The steering is incredibly direct and even the throttle response has a relaxed, vintage feel.

 The SEV is definitely quick though – under full acceleration speed builds quickly.
 At our test track, we run out of straight road long before the power eases off.

 After the drive is over, we can really appreciate the incredible amount of work involved in building the car.

-The SEV is a genuine showcase of the best of Toyota’s engineering talent and imagination.
+The solar-powered car is a genuine showcase of the best of Toyota’s engineering talent and imagination.
 From the computer generated exhaust note, to the LCD display in the rear view mirror, none of what’s new outshines the car, it only enhances it.